-Courtney: We're not stealing anything.
-We're leaving money, so we run through the Dollar Store.
-We hide 'em and we tape em and the coolest thing was, once we left there, they were so excited and they always want to do more, which is fun.
-Their hearts start changing and it's less lectures, more laughter and they're experiencing who we know and not doing what we know, 'cause I think that's our culture, is that we want to start teaching them all these biblical practices and they miss the whole ball game.
-It's like, we want their hearts; we don't want just behavior.
-And so, generosity, I don't have to give them another lecture on generosity, 'cause my kids have caught the bug.
-It's contagious.
+Courtney: They’re leaving … (Laughter).
+We’re not stealing anything.
+We’re leaving money, so we run through the Dollar Store.
+We hide ‘em and we tape em and the coolest thing was, once we left there, they were so excited and they always want to do more, which is fun.
+Their hearts start changing and it’s less lectures, more laughter and they’re experiencing Who we know and not doing what we know.
+‘Cause I think that’s our culture, is that we want to start teaching them all these biblical practices and they miss the whole ball game.
+It’s like, we want their hearts; we don’t want just behavior.
+And so, generosity, I don’t have to give them another lecture on generosity, ‘cause my kids have caught the bug.
+It’s contagious.

 So, to finish that story up, we’re leaving the Dollar Store.
 In Orlando, there’s a huge population of homeless folks because of the weather

-Jim: So, now she had an Easter egg hunt she—
+Jim: So, now she had a … an Easter egg hunt she—

 Jim: --could go for it.